-- a) By no later than 5:00pm on the Wednesday following the end of the Meeting, the defendant will be permitted to make a written submission dealing solely with the matter of the penalty that should be applied as a result of the Stewards Hearing that was conducted at a Meeting. - b) The submission on penalty must be sent by email to: - National Meetings: Discipline@karting.net.au. (i) - (ii) State, Zonal & Club Meetings: To the relevant State Secretary. - c) If no submission on penalty is received from the defendant by the time stipulated herein or as may be extended at the absolute discretion of the Tribunal Chair, the defendant will be considered to have waived their right to make such submission to the Tribunal. - d) The findings from the Stewards Hearing including their recommendation on the penalty to be imposed on the defendant and the submission on penalty (if any) received from the defendant, and a submission on penalty (if any) from KA (in the case of National Meetings) or the SKA (in the case of State, Zonal & Club Meetings), shall be forwarded to the Tribunal for their review and consideration. - e) The Tribunal shall determine whether an additional penalty is to be imposed, and if so its nature and extent if relevant (e.g. Suspension and its duration, or some other penalty). - f) The judgement of the Tribunal shall include: - reasons for the findings, and (i) - (ii) any orders made, penalties to be imposed or directions as they may reasonably see fit.
+- a) By no later than 5:00pm on the Wednesday following the end of the Meeting, the defendant will be permitted to make a written submission dealing solely with the matter of the penalty that should be applied as a result of the Stewards Hearing that was conducted at a Meeting. - b) The submission on penalty must be sent by email to: - National Meetings: admin@karting.net.au - (ii) State, Zonal & Club Meetings: To the relevant State Secretary. - c) If no submission on penalty is received from the defendant by the time stipulated herein or as may be extended at the absolute discretion of the Tribunal Chair, the defendant will be considered to have waived their right to make such submission to the Tribunal. - d) The findings from the Stewards Hearing including their recommendation on the penalty to be imposed on the defendant and the submission on penalty (if any) received from the defendant, and a submission on penalty (if any) from KA (in the case of National Meetings) or the SKA (in the case of State, Zonal & Club Meetings), shall be forwarded to the Tribunal/National Judicial Commissioner for their review and consideration.

-- (iii) if a penalty has been imposed, its nature and extent if relevant (e.g.: Suspension and its duration); and - (iv) the time and date at which the judgement was given. - g) Such judgements may moreover include any recommendations which the Tribunal deems fitting. - h) The Tribunal may reserve its judgement to be delivered in writing to the parties at a later time or may deliver its judgement by writing it down and forwarding it by email to the parties concerned. - i) Such judgement shall include a reminder to the parties of their rights of appeal. - j) The Chairman Chair will then declare the proceedings closed.
+- e) The Tribunal/National Judicial Commissioner shall determine whether an additional penalty is to be imposed, and if so its nature and extent if relevant (e.g: Suspension and its duration, or some other penalty). - f) The judgement of the Tribunal/National Judicial Commissioner shall include: - (i) reasons for the findings, and - (ii) any orders made, penalties to be imposed or directions as they may reasonably see fit. - (iii) if a penalty has been imposed, its nature and extent if relevant (e.g.: Suspension and its duration); and - (iv) the time and date at which the judgement was given. - g) Such judgements may include any recommendations which the Tribunal/National Judicial Commissioner deems fitting. - h) The Tribunal/National Judicial Commissioner may reserve its judgement to be deliver its judgement in writing/email to the parties at a later time or may deliver its judgement by writingit down and forwarding it by email to the parties concerned as soon as practical after they have finalised their determination.. - i) Such judgement shall include a reminder to the parties of their rights of appeal. - j) The Chair will then declare the proceedings closed.